What to Pack For Your Au Pair Adventure Abroad

 • Large suitcase → main belongings

-Before flying, check your airline’s checked luggage weight limits and weigh your suitcase at home if possible, so there are no surprises at the airport.
+Before flying, check your airline’s checked luggage allowance and weigh your suitcase at home if possible, so there are no surprises at the airport.

 6. Save Space Wherever You Can